 - Max Headroom featured many video phone conversations.

 - In Knight Rider, KITT is equipped with one.
 KI3T can use the windshield to project a multipart videoconference, to a similar effect.

 - Made sporadic appearances in the second season of War of the Worlds.

 - The Outer Limits (1963) episode "The Duplicate Man" had video phones with rotary dials.

 - Warehouse 13 has a very Diesel Punk version, made by and named after Philo Farnsworth, one of the inventors of TV.

 - General Beckman's interchanges with the Chuck team mostly happen through one of these, as do liaisons between the 'Castle' and various field operatives.

 - Everyone in Earth: Final Conflict has a Global, a cellphone-sized device with an ejectable touchscreen that allows face-to-face video chats.
 It is also a GPS and has several other functions.
 Pretty much a modern smartphone.

-- These were one of the few indications that most of the Jon Pertwee Doctor Who stories were meant to be Twenty Minutes into the Future.
+- These were one of the few indications that most of the early-1970s Doctor Who UNIT stories were meant to be 20 Minutes into the Future.